maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 [it's just a couple of asterisks]: http://d.pr/i/yP1Y

-Had they used an `<hr>`, each individual reader would style it as they see fit, but they would understand what it is and work to convey your meaning.
+Had they used an hr, each individual reader would style it as they see fit, but they would understand what it is and work to convey your meaning.

 Besides, it's not that [semantic][] is it?